Ford 335 engine: Cylinder heads

 The cylinder-head design for the 335 series engines is its most definitive design feature.
-All cylinder head variants were two-valve that use large free flowing ports with poly-angle or 'canted' valves, resulting in the intake and exhaust valves being at separate angles.
-This allowed for very large valves to be installed, while reducing the port length and minimizing sharp turns within the port.
-The 335-Series cylinder heads had freer flowing ports than the Ford Windsor V8s.
+All cylinder head variants were two-valve that use large free flowing ports with poly-angle or 'canted' valves.
+Having the intake and exhaust valves at separate angles allowed for very large valves to be used while reducing the port length and minimizing sharp turns within it, creating freer flowing heads than the Ford small block V8s.

 The 335-series engines used different cylinder heads for two and four barrel carburetors.
-The 2V (two venturi) small port cylinder heads were used on 2-barrel engines while the 4V (four venturi) large port cylinder heads were used on the 4-barrel engines.
-While the 2Vs used the smaller port of the two, these ports and valves were significantly larger than Windsor engines.
-The 4V heads had enormous ports which flowed very well, in particular at higher valve lift.
-The 4V heads could out-flow Chevrolet Double Hump heads and Chrysler's high-performance 340 heads.
-2V heads still have excellent flow, and actually have slightly better flow than the 4V heads at lower valve lift values.
+The 2V (two carburetor venturi) small port cylinder heads were used on 2-barrel engines while the 4V (four venturi) large port cylinder heads were used on the 4-barrel engines.
+The ports and valves on 2V heads were significantly larger than small block engines and had excellent flow - actually slightly better than 4V heads at lower valve lifts.
+The 4V heads had enormous ports which flowed very well, in particular at higher valve lift, and could out-flow Chevrolet Double Hump heads and Chrysler's high-performance 340 heads.

 In addition to the two port sizes, the 335 cylinder heads used two style of combustion chambers, an open or a closed "quench" chamber.
 Both combustion chambers are very shallow, due to the shallow valve angles.
 The combustion chambers are almost a very shallow hemispherical chamber, rather than a wedge shaped.
 The closed chamber heads enclose the valves more closely, reducing combustion chamber volume, to increase the compression ratio.
 However, both designs have the same thermal efficiency and resistance to detonation.
 The closed combustion chamber promotes better swirling of incoming air fuel mixture, giving it a low-rpm torque advantage, and requires less machining to obtain high compression ratios.
 However, the open chamber heads valves are less shrouded, which improves low lift airflow, and they exhibit better emissions characteristics.

 Most 335 series engines used stamped rocker arms with cast fulcrums that made for a non-adjustable valve train.
 The rocker arm design was originally used by the Ford 385 series engines.
 However, the Boss 351 and 351 HO had an adjustable valve train, using rocker arms mounted on screw-in studs and guide plates.

 Prior to the release of the 351C, the 335 Series cylinder head was used on the Ford Boss 302 engine.
-The Boss 302 used a large port closed chamber 4V cylinder head which required minor modifications to make the cylinder heads work with the Windsor engine block.
+The Boss 302 used a large port closed chamber 4V cylinder head which required minor modifications to make the cylinder heads work with the 302 engine block.
 The Boss 302 version of the cylinder heads used small 58cc cambers and large 2.23" intake valves.
 The valves were later reduced to 2.19" as used on the 351C 4V cylinder heads.